mbest1813/documentation/v2/clickstream/destinations/resonate.md

 sidebar: platform_sidebar
 ---

-Astronomer Clickstream makes it easy to send your data to Resonate.
+MetaRouter makes it easy to send your data to Resonate.
 Once you follow the steps below, your data will be routed through our platform and pushed to Resonate in the appropriate format.

 ## What is Resonate and how does it work?